 Sadly, even charity organizations like free stock photo websites need money to stay online and maintain their service.
-Most organizations ask for donations from their users, but Burst is an organization that is funded by Shopify.
+Most organizations ask for donations from their users, but Burst is an organization that is funded by the open-source CMS company Shopify.
 Cheers to Shopify for supporting this service!

 Death to stock

 Death to Stock (DTS) maintains a slightly different approach; Death To Stock offers daily and monthly photo packages to their users that are sent directly to their inbox.
 To get access to their complete stock of photos you will need a premium account.

 Photographer Daria offers free to use original photography through her Tumblr page “Epicantus”; this stock photo source is maintained by only one artist!
 Many thanks to the benevolent Daria for that!